Rakly3/EasyScripts/YoutubeTranscriptDownloader/README.md

 Logs are saved to the specified file in `config.json` (default: `./logs/script.log`).
 Logging can be disabled by setting `"ENABLE_LOGGING": false`.

 ## Known Issues
-- Transcripts disabled for certain videos cannot be downloaded.
+- Transcripts disabled by the channel owner cannot be downloaded.
 - Missing or invalid API key results in an error.

 ## License